 We are not sedentary creatures.
-But unfortunately, our lifestyles have become sedentary.
+But unfortunately, our lifestyles have made us one.
 It has taken us away from our nature.
 Movement and exercise do not only support your physical health, but they also have a positive impact on your mental wellness too.
 Working out regularly is a great way to relax your mind and body.
 It improves your mood and acts as an effective stress reliever.
 Exercising enhances the flow of your bloodstream.
 This releases endorphins, the hormones that are responsible to make you feel better and continuing your positive attitude.

 3. Practice relaxation techniques

 Relaxation techniques are nothing new.
 They have existed for the longest time.
 Taking some time out every day to relax helps in effective stress management.
-It also protects the body from aftereffects of stress.
+It also protects the body from the aftereffects of stress.
 There are a lot of relaxation techniques for you to choose from.
 Deep breathing, progressive muscle relaxation, and meditation are only some of them.
 You can also try including essential oils in your daily routine or go for aromatherapy.
-Along with its healing and rejuvenating benefits to release stress, they are also great for your skincare.
+Along with their healing and rejuvenating benefits to release stress, they are also great for your skincare.

 4. Eliminate the triggers of stress